deltiq-developer/language-casetalk/README.md

-# Tree-Sitter Parser voor CaseTalk Expression Files
+# Syntax highlighting for CaseTalk expression files.

-Deze parser is geschikt voor casetalk expressie files.
+An Atom package to support syntax highlighting for CaseTalk expression files.